efgh5678/tester/README.md

     -   Set the desired rate limit in jobs per second.
     -   Optionally, add any custom JSON parameters to be included in each job payload.
     -   Click "Create Jobs".
 The application will start creating the jobs in the background, and you will see a progress indicator.
+    -   You can stop the job creation process at any time by clicking the red "Stop Jobs" button.